phenningsson/timewaster2000/README.md

 # timewaster2000
 TimeWaster2000, final assignment for the course MPROG at Stockholm University.
 A very barebones app with little to no design created to help a user waste time whenever necessary.
 Includes a calculator, a prime number calculator, a little quiz and some miscellaneous features.
 Created in the spring 2023.
+One of the winners of the Fall 2022-Spring 2023 best journeyman exam for the the course MPROG at DSV Stockholm University.